-The latest research in the field of Anxiety Disorders has been translated into a workshop series at University of Sydney by 21 leading experts from 12 universities and hospitals across Australia and New Zealand under the CCRE Scheme of National Health and Medical Research Council.
+The latest research in the field of anxiety disorders has been translated into a short course at the University of Sydney by 21 leading experts from 12 universities and hospitals across Australia and New Zealand under the Centres of Clinical Research Excellence (CCRE) Scheme of National Health and Medical Research Council.

 - Expert Trainers